Home/Conditions/Autoimmune

 How do I track autoimmune flares effectively?

 Log daily symptoms with severity ratings (1-10), even on good days.
 Track what you ate, your stress levels, sleep quality, and any environmental factors.
 Note the onset timing and duration of flares.
-The AI needs both flare and non-flare data to identify patterns.
+Consistent tracking helps identify patterns that may be relevant to your condition.

 Which foods commonly trigger autoimmune flares?